CamMiles00/agentBasedModel/README.md

 Last Sheep Standing
 =======

-The files in this repository form an Agent based model, the output of practical work for module GEOG5990M.
+This is an online portfolio of the output of practical work for module GEOG5990M.
 The model simulates the movement of agents (sheep) through an environment.
 Their initial start point and direction of movement is randomly generated.
-Whilst moving about the environment they have a small chance of contracting a deadly disease.
+Whilst moving about the environment they have a chance of contracting a deadly disease.
 Once they are infected it is only a matter of time before they die.
 All the sheep start as white dots moving around the landscape and turn red when they become infected eventually becoming a black x when they die.

 It is possible to adjust the number of sheep and the number of days the model simulates using the numOfAgents and numOfIterations variables.
 The default values are 25 sheep and 50 days.